vantroy/traffic-lights-safetyculture/README.md

   * **Output format**: as it was not specified, I went with simplicity, so when ran the application simply outputs to terminal console the resulting state changes along with its simulated times.
-Again, this can be easily adapted to a more useful format.
+Again, this can be easily adapted to a more useful format and the variables controlling the simulation start and running time are the top of `crossroad-lights.js` in the root folder.
+Cycle and Yellow time configurations are found in `/config/time-configs.js`

 # Running

 ## Requirements
-This application was developed with and requires [Node.js version **5.9.0**](https://nodejs.org/en/).
-Earlier versions were not tested, but it uses some features of ECMA Script 6, so be advised it might not work in earleir versions of Node.js
+This application was developed with [Node.js version **5.9.0**](https://nodejs.org/en/).
+Earlier versions were not tested, but it uses some features of ECMA Script 6, so be advised it might not work in earlier versions of Node.js

 ## Instalation